To address frequently asked questions about Grand Oaks of Palm City, we invite you to read our FAQ page.

 - Grand Oaks of Palm City requires a one-time, non-refundable apartment reservation fee.
 This holds an apartment for up to 30 days.

 - Complete a required health assessment, which is done by a primary care physician.
-If the prospective resident does not have a primary care physician, he or she may have their health assessment performed by one of our visiting physicians.
+If the prospective resident does not have a primary care physician.

 - A Grand Oaks of Palm City employee will schedule an appointment with one of our nursing professionals.
 We do this to determine if the activities of daily living require a specified level of care.
 If there is a need for a higher level of care, the price will be an additional cost added to the base apartment rate.